myyk/sbt-codedeploy/README.md

     name in CodeDeploy := "new-better-shinier-name"

-## AWS Profile
+## AWS Credentials Provider

-The AWS profile that will be used to when making AWS API calls.
+The AWS credentials provider that will be used to get credentials to make AWS API calls.

-Default: "default"
+Default: "None"

-Override: `codedeployAwsProfile`
+Override: `codedeployAWSCredentialsProvider`

+If overriding, probably want to override it like this in most cases:

+    import com.amazonaws.auth.profile.ProfileCredentialsProvider
+    codedeployAWSCredentialsProvider := Some(new ProfileCredentialsProvider("myprofile"))

 ## Deployment IgnoreApplicationStopFailures